Free in-person workshop for teachers

 Sarah Winstein-Hibbs

 Sarah Winstein-Hibbs, PhD, is a high school English teacher at the Lehigh Valley Academy Regional Charter school, where she teaches IB courses in writing and literature.
 Before deciding to switch to high school education, she was an Assistant Teaching Professor of English at Penn State University, where she taught courses on The Graphic Novel, The Rhetoric of Public Memory, and freshman composition.
-Since 2018, she has served as Co-Director of Research and Analysis for Literature for Liberation - a role in which she analyzed survey data from 1200+ teachers nationwide and made initial curricular recommendations.
+Since 2018, she has served as Co-Director of Research and Analysis for TLL - a role in which she analyzed survey data from 1200+ teachers nationwide and made initial curricular recommendations.
 Her research on race and American literature has been published in scholarly journals such as American Literary History, American Quarterly, and Multi-Ethnic Literature of the US.
 In 2021, she received her PhD in American Literature from the University of Virginia, where she also served as Assistant to the Director of Writing.
 Sarah originally hails from St. Louis, MO, where she used to work as an after-school creative writing and art teacher in the St. Louis city school district.

 Agenda